mattzeeee/TextInformationSystemsCourseProject/README.md

 *  We experimented with hyperparameter tuning on google colab (to exploit their GPU offerings) and found a learning rate of 2.741032760877178e-05 and number of epochs equal 4 for fine-tuning to allow us generating predictions that beat the baseline (see appendix II and III).

 # Result
-We did beat the baseline using the fine-tuned RoBERTa model (user mattblack):
+We beat the baseline using the fine-tuned RoBERTa model (user mattblack):
 <img src="leaderboardHyperparameterTuning.jpg">

 # Running our Code and replicating results